ComputeCanada/mc-hub/README.md

 ```

 #### Option 2
-This option only works if you used the `--mount` option when running your docker instance
-(i.e. by running the start.sh script).
 Open the terminal on your host machine and access the `clusters_backup` directory.
 1. Navigate to `<PROJECT DIR>/clusters_backup/<CLUSTER_NAME>`.
 2. Delete the folder named `.terraform`.